Last updated

 Edit

-(Requires the XLS-30 AMM amendment)
+(Added by the AMM amendment)

 How the AMM Works

 An AMM sets its exchange rate based on the balance of assets in the pool.
 When you trade against an AMM, the exchange rate adjusts based on how much your trade shifts the balance of assets the AMM holds.
 As its supply of one asset goes down, the price of that asset goes up; as its supply of an asset goes up, the price of that asset goes down.
-An AMM gives generally better exchange rates when it has larger overall amounts in its pool.
-This is because any given trade causes a smaller shift in the balance of the AMM's assets.
-The more a trade unbalances the AMM's supply of the two assets, the more extreme the exchange rate becomes.

 The AMM also charges a percentage trading fee on top of the exchange rate.

-The XRP Ledger's implements a geometric mean AMM with a weight parameter of 0.5, so it functions like a constant product market maker.
+The XRP Ledger implements a geometric mean AMM with a weight parameter of 0.5, so it functions like a constant product market maker.
 For a detailed explanation of the constant product AMM formula and the economics of AMMs in general, see Kris Machowski's Introduction to Automated Market Makers.

 Restrictions on Assets